RustanLeino/compiler-tutorial/README.md

 compilers) and mutable objects (which are useful when giving an identity to declarations of procedures, types, and variables).

+## Viewing and building the compiler

+The best way to view the sources is with the Dafny extension for VS Code.
+In VS Code, open the folder containing this repository.
+(If you haven't already installed the Dafny extension, VS Code should prompt you to install it when you open one of the `.dfy` files.)

+There is also a `Makefile` with targets for building, verifying, and running the code.

 ## Overview of compiler pipeline

 ```